 But it still took me years to understand that choosing a life without God is actually taking the easy way out, for those who aren't prepared to take on the challenge of a vulnerable heart.

 "Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it"

 The Bible can be the hardest book to take down off the shelf and read, and the hardest to close and put away.
 Every one of It's prophecies over thousands of years have all come true to the exact time and place and it is logical that the last few which remain will do the same.
 Cities and even individuals mentioned in the Bible from thousands of years ago were thought to be fairy stories until geologists discovered the truth.

 Bible Stories Myths and Fairy Stories?

 Animals were my soul mates and friends.
-This is me with Majesty in 1959.
+This is me with Majesty.
 He was a highly strung Thoroughbred who had been misunderstood, so I gave him a majestic name to give him something to live up to.
 And he did!

 God did not leave us without signs to help us prepare for the tumultous happenings at the end of time as we know it.
 He warned us that He will come suddenly, and encourages us to be ready.

 'But as the days of Noah were, so shall also the coming of the Son of man be.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered into the ark, and knew not until the flood came, and took them all away; so shall also the coming of the Son of man be.'